 • Debit card and check transactions drawing from the savings account.

 Notably absent from this list are in-person withdrawals at banks and ATMs.
-Such withdrawals do not count toward the transaction limit.
-You can also move funds from savings to checking at an ATM or with a teller in person without it counting toward your limit.
+Such withdrawals typically do not count toward a bank’s transaction limit.
+You can generally also move funds from savings to checking at an ATM or with a teller in person without it counting toward your limit.

 How Much Do Excessive Transaction Fees Cost?

-Typically, excessive transaction fees cost between $3 and $25 per transaction.
-Under the current form of Regulation D, financial institutions must disclose the fee amount (if applicable) at account opening; if the bank changes the amount afterward, it must legally notify you at least 30 days before the change.
+Typically, excessive transaction fees cost between $3 and $5 per transaction.
+Under Regulation DD (Truth in Savings), financial institutions must disclose the fee amount (if applicable) at account opening; if the bank changes the amount afterward, it must legally notify you at least 30 days before the change.

 If you’re not sure what your bank charges, you can typically find this information on the bank’s website or in the fine print of your account documents.